Braveoneone/Braveoneone.github.io/content/post/Github-Hugo.md

     hugo -d docs

     Then select docs in the Settings section of the repository

     This approach has the advantage of separating the source files from the compiled files

 *fatal: unable to access "...github"*

+solution:
-solution: Use SSH, not HTTP.
+    Use SSH, not HTTP.

     Also note if SSH is already connected to another account.If so, remove it.

+*TOCSS: failed to transform "/sass/jane.scss" (text/x-scss).
+Check your Hugo installation; you need the extended version to build SCSS/SASS with transpiler set to 'libsass'.: this feature is not available in your current Hugo version, see https://goo.gl/YMrWcn for more information *
+solution:
+    brew install //the right one
+    conda install
+    pip install
+    There are three methods to download source on MacOS so we need to figure out the right version.

 # Other command
 git command